igorkll/Gnubox-Maker/README.md

 * in order for GPU acceleration to work on raspberry pi 64, you need to select at least this debian version: trixie 20260217T143331Z. older versions have a Mesa version that is incompatible with the raspberry pi board
 * if you use boot splash, single-board computers will wait for framebuffer to appear when turned on and will not continue booting without a connected monitor.
 * DO NOT USE "boot_splash" on devices without a screen.
 Since on some platforms the initialization script will wait for the framebuffer to appear so that the user sees the logo, as a result, the device will not start at all.
 You can use startup sound in init mode, for example, to inform the user that the device's power is on.
+* during the build, a lot is downloaded from the Internet.
+The assembly will not work without a network connection

 ## notes
 * please note that by default, the first time you turn on the created root image, the partition will be enlarged to the maximum possible size for the current media. this is done because I cannot know what size of drive the *.img image will be written to
 * by default, the allow_updatescript feature from custom-debian-init-script is enabled. to understand how it works, read this: https://github.com/igorkll/custom-debian-initramfs-init
 * if your script is runshell.sh when is completed, it will automatically restart. (not working in session mode "init")
-* It is always necessary to reboot and turn off the device from the you shell via "shutdown --no-wall now" and "shutdown --no-wall -r now", the --no-wall argument is REQUIRED so that the shutdown process is not visible when turned off.
+* gnubox maker uses a hook on the shutdown/reboot/poweroff commands to use the --no-wall argument and the user does not see the shutdown message. however, if your shell does shutdown/reboot in a different way instead of launching shutdown/reboot/poweroff in the console, the user will still see the wall message, and you yourself must prevent this.
 * the /var directory is mounted as tmpfs
 * The .img images for x86 / x86_64 that Gnubox maker generates are universal. they can be written to a USB drive or to a hard disk/SSD.
 * if session_mode init is set then runshell.sh in fact, it will be an init system, you do everything yourself. and it will always be run from root